Lurkars/gloomhavensecretariat/README.md

 ## Missing / Upcoming

 - some monster data, most data of other editions
+- tools like monster editor to create/update monster stats and abilities via UI (WIP)
-- objectives, goals and section mechanic
+- goals and section mechanic
 - ~~i18n support~~
 - ~~summons~~
 - ~~standalone app with Electron\/PWA~~
 - ~~releases for easier self hosting~~
-- server part to sync states
+- ~~server part to sync states~~
 - ~~load (JSON-)data from URL, so easier custom content integration~~

 ## Install